EVRG — Evergy, Inc.

 2. Strategic Updates and Business Highlights

-- Electric Service Agreements (ESAs): Signed agreements for four data center projects totaling 1.9 gigawatts, representing a nearly 20% increase in total peak demand.
+- Electric Service Agreements (ESAs): Signed agreements for four major data center projects, representing 1.9 gigawatts of peak demand, expected to significantly boost load growth.

 3. Forward Guidance and Outlook